Review of Spectrum Of The Seas deck 5 (Promenade)

 Cafe Two70° (open between 7:30 am – 7:30 pm) is the lounge bar (food is complimentary).
 It offers light-food (hot-pressed sandwiches, wraps, custom-made salads, home-made soups), also gourmet desserts (bagels, pastries, muffins, cakes, fruits) and drinks (including specialty coffees).
 Here is also served Continental Breakfast (between 7:30 – 10:30 am).

 The Spectrum cruise ship has a total of 20 service boats (18 lifeboats and ship-to-shore tenders, 2 rescue boats / rowboats).
 The yellow-painted tender boats are with a futuristic design.
 Each of them has capacity 370 people, length 41 ft (12,5 m) and width 17,7 ft (5,4 m).
-For cases of emergency evacuation, the ship is also equipped with evacuation chutes (called “Viking Dual Evacuation Chute”).
-These chutes are connected to canisters, which after opening become life-rafts (inflate automatically when fall in the water).
+For cases of an emergency evacuation, the ship is also equipped with evacuation chutes (called “Viking Dual Evacuation Chute”).
+These chutes are connected to canisters, which after opening become life-rafts (inflate automatically when falling in the water).